enyo/enyo.github.io/_posts/2014-01-14-to-close-or-not-to-close.md

 is insane!».
 Unfortunately the authors of the HTML4 specification didn't think so, which is why this is part of the specification.
-Apparently, the browser vendors at the time weren't not convinced as well, which resulted in very poor browser support (which, in this case, is not a bad thing arguably).
+Apparently, the browser vendors at the time weren't not convinced as well, which resulted in very poor browser support (which, in this case, is arguably not a bad thing).

 XML (and thus XHTML) recognized the madness of such a syntax, and did not include the *NET* or the *SHORTTAG NETENABL IMMEDNET* «features», but provided a sane